Sexilina/Advertising-docs/Advertising/bingads-13/bulk-service/feed-item.md

 ## <a name="physicalintent"></a>Physical Intent
 Determines whether a person must be physically located in the target location in order for the feed item to be eligible.

-The following values are supported.
-The default value is *PeopleInOrSearchingForOrViewingPages*.
-  - Use *PeopleInOrSearchingForOrViewingPages* if you want the feed item to be shown to people in, searching for, or viewing pages about your targeted location.
-  - Use *PeopleIn* if you want the feed item to be shown to people in your targeted location.
+By default the feed item can be shown to people in, searching for, or viewing pages about your targeted location.
+Set this field to *PeopleIn* if you only want the feed item to be shown to people physically located in the target location.

 **Add:** Optional.
 If you set this field, the [Target](#target) location must also be set.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 If you set this field to the *delete_value* string, the prior setting is removed.
 If you set this field to *delete_value*, then you are effectively resetting to the default value of *PeopleIn*.
 **Delete:** Read-only

 ## <a name="startdate"></a>Start Date